Art for the people

 Neighbors had a true opportunity to plug in, share thoughts, and help shape the artistic vision for their communities.
 Now it's time to celebrate together.

-Seven artworks.
-Seven celebrations.
+Eight artworks.
+Six celebrations.
 Come see them all!

 Join the Celebration: FRIDAY, APRIL 24